andreybarsky/orpyus/README.md

                                    # and notes authentic cadential resolution
 ```
 ```
-# ChordProgressions can be initialised from a sequence of valid chord names:
+# ChordProgressions can be initialised from a sequence of chords or unambiguous chord names:
 ChordProgression('C Am F G')

-# chords (or strings that cast to chords) can be added to progressions to append them:
-ChordProgression('C Am F G') + 'C'

 # just as a Progression is in a Scale, a ChordProgression is also in a Key
 # which is also guessed at if not given, though this is a more difficult (and error-prone) guess: